MitsubaBBS/Mitsuba/README.md

 * captcha support
 * catalog feature (like 4chan)

+API
+---

+I (Desuneko) have added support for API.

+The API is at ./`board`/`thread_no`.json

+For more info visit [4chan's api](https://github.com/4chan/4chan-API)

 Credits
 -------
-onexxen - creator and developer of Project Mitsuba
+Desuneko - creator and developer of Project Mitsuba

-skandal - first betatester, helped with bughunting
+skandal - first betatester, helped with bughunting, made Polish translation and several alternative stylesheets

 License
 --------